m3mnoch/.plan/README.md

 5) if they truly own their avatar, they can do horrible things to that avatar and force a centralized company to censor that avatar and its items.

-6) someone else not in your nation state will allow that avatar and their in a competing world or game.
+6) someone else not in your nation state will allow that avatar and their items in a competing world or game.

 7) at best, your tools just become content creation tools for other games and applications.  at worst, your world becomes a ghost town.